 In the world of brain-computer interfaces, our interactions will be completely different but one thing we can say that is going to be constant is the need to stay connected and communicate.
 The need to design better experiences will remain the same, just the form of experience will be different.

-Technologies like artificial intelligence, brain-computer interfaces, big data, extended realities, are like plain canvas and through the ever evolving UX practices we can paint beautiful experiences for humans.
-The form of experiences created by these technologies would be totally different.
-At this point of time, it can’t be accurately predicted that how different the experiences would be but one thing that we can predict for sure is that the human needs are going to be the same and designers will be creating better experiences for the users.
-And I would like to say that the term Ux designer might evolve to experience maker.
-Below are a few practices that will be relevant in the future as a Ux designer:-
+Technologies like AI, brain-computer interfaces, big data, and XR are like plain canvases.
+Through the ever-evolving UX practices, we can paint beautiful experiences for humans.
+The form of experiences created by these technologies would be different.
+At this point, it can’t be accurately predicted how different the experiences would be.
+But, one thing that we can predict for sure is that human needs are going to be the same and designers will be creating better experiences for the users.
+And I would like to say that the term UX designer might evolve to experience maker.
+Below are a few practices that will be relevant in the future as a UX designer:-

-As an experience maker of the future two things are going to be constant.
-One is the human need to consume experiences and another is the need to understand humans as a designer or maker.
-With the advancement in technologies like data Ai, machine learning and big data it will be easier to predict and understand user behavior.
+- User Research: As an experienced maker of the future two things is going to be constant.
+One is the human need to consume experiences and another is the need to understand humans as a designer or makers.
+With the advancement in technologies like data AI, Machine Learning, and Big Data it will be easier to predict and understand user behaviour.
 The tools to conduct user research are also going to enhance but the need to study humans and conduct user research is going to be constant.

-The need to empathize with the end-users and understand their emotions and feelings is also going to stay the same and we will be seeing more products from the emotional standpoint.
-It will be easier to achieve a task functionally considering the technology but to bring personality and human emotions is going to be same.
+- Emotional Design: The need to empathize with the end-users and understand their emotions and feelings is also going to stay the same and we will be seeing more products from an emotional standpoint.
+It will be easier to achieve a task functionally considering the technology but bringing personality and human emotions are going to be the same.
 Creating reflective design is also going to stay very relevant in the future.

-As the medium in which we are going to design or the medium in which the user is going to experience communication is going to evolve.
-We will be moving towards extended reality or a true brain-computer interface but in any scenario the need to create a good user experience is going to stay constant in the future.
-There will be a number of things that are going to be automated.
-For example, we see how we have website builders and logo makers, the UI and development aspects are becoming easier day by day.
+- Experience Makers: As the medium in which we are going to design or the medium in which the user is going to experience communication is going to evolve.
+We will be moving towards extended reality or a true brain-computer interface but in any scenario, the need to create a good user experience is going to stay constant in the future.
+There will be several things that are going to be automated.
+For example, we see how we have website builders and logo makers, and the UI and development aspects are becoming easier day by day.
 In the future, what will truly be required is to design and conceptualize an experience for the user.

-Humans are creative beings and they always come up with creative and innovative solutions to problems that the user faces.
-In the future this skill will be as relevant as it is today to be a creative thinker until and unless there is an inception of artificial general intelligence or the artificial super intelligence.
+- Problem Solving: Humans are creative beings and they always come up with creative and innovative solutions to problems that the user faces.
+In the future, this skill will be as relevant as it is today to be a creative thinker until and unless there is an inception of artificial general intelligence or artificial superintelligence.
 Not just in design but in every other field also, this skill is going to be the most relevant in the future.

-In the future, we will be seeing more companies that will be at the highest level of Ux maturity, and achieving a good user experience is going to be the most important thing for Ux designers or companies.
+- UX Maturity Model: In the future, we will be seeing more companies that will be at the highest level of UX maturity, and achieving a good user experience is going to be the most important thing for UX designers or companies.
 The form of a company is also going to be different in the future, there will be more independent designers collaborating with companies and other designers.
-With technologies like extended reality and brain computer interface, the collaborations will become easier to manifest better user experiences.
+With technologies like XR and brain-computer interface, collaborations will become easier to manifest better user experiences.

-We might be a multi-planetary species or have discovered telepathy through a brain-computer interface or we might have artificial superintelligence, having AI smarter than human beings but one thing will be constant; that will the need to create human-centric design and solve human problems.
+We might be a multi-planetary species or have discovered telepathy through a brain-computer interface or we might have artificial superintelligence with AI being smarter than human beings.
+However, one thing will be constant,i.e., the need to create human-centric design and solve human problems.